2003

 In mid-December 2002, I visited three growers near Alba, in the Langhe region, Piedmont, Italy:

 Marco Parusso twice said: "we buy yeasts" and he justified it thus: native yeasts create problems during the fermentation.
-This is consistent with another sentence he used twice: we direct the highest possible level of work onto the vineyards, the wine-making must be reliable and minimal.
+This is consistent with another sentence he used twice: we direct the highest possible level of work onto the vineyards, the winemaking must be reliable and minimal.

 Parusso explains that storehouse work is minimal